DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 rails new path/to/your/project
 ~~~

 Step 2.
-Creating a controller and specifying routing
+Creating a Controller and Specifying Routing
 -----------------------------------------

 Now we need to add a controller that will process users' request to the server through the application.